+In \cite{ju} the first author constructed a linear Markov trace ${\rm tr}_d$ on the algebras ${\rm Y}_{d, n}(u)$.
+With the trace ${\rm tr}_d$ in hand we assumed we had an invariant for framed links, using the framed braid equivalence, derived in an analogous manner as the 2-variable Jones or HOMFLYPT polynomial via the Ocneanu trace on the Iwahori-Hecke algebras of type $A$ \cite{jo}.
+It is well--known that framed links can be used for constructing $3$--manifolds (closed, connected, oriented) using topological surgery.
+Then two $3$--manifolds are homeomorphic if and only if any two framed links in $S^3$ representing them are related through isotopy and the Kirby moves, or the equivalent Fenn--Rourke moves.
+Isotopy invariants of framed links have been used for constructing topological invariants of $3$--manifolds.
+One motivation for our work was paper \cite{KS} where framed braid equivalence is given for the Fenn--Rourke moves.

+As the framings in ${\rm Y}_{d, n}(u)$ are subjected to the modular condition, we first sought ways to improve on this point, given that in the main Kirby move the framings add up.
+On the other hand, the definition of the elements $e_{d,i}$, which appear in the quadratic relation of the algebra ${\rm Y}_{d, n}(u)$, rests on the fact that the framings are modular.
+Consequently, in \cite{jula1} we constructed the {\it $p$--adic framed braid group} ${\mathcal F}_{p^{\infty} ,n}$ as the inverse limit of the modular framed braid groups ${\mathcal F}_{p^r ,n}$:

-In \cite{jula} we constructed the $p$--adic framed braids, ${\mathcal F}_{p^{\infty} ,n}$, and the $p$--adic Yokonu\-ma--Hecke algebras ${\rm Y}_{p^{\infty}, n}(u)$.
-The group ${\mathcal F}_{p^{\infty},n}$ is defined as the inverse limit $\varprojlim_r {\mathcal F}_{p^r,n}$ of modular framed braid groups, so a $p$--adic framed braid may be viewed as a sequence of the same classical braid with framings of the corresponding strands forming a $p$--adic integer.
-By certain group isomorphisms, a $p$--adic framed braid may also be viewed as a classical braid with framings $p$--adic integers or as a classical framed braid, but with infinite cablings replacing each strand and corresponding framings forming a $p$--adic integer.
-View Figure~\ref{fig1} for the different facets of a $p$--adic framed braid.
-In ${\mathcal F}_{p^{\infty},n}$ there are no modular relations and in the heart of ${\mathcal F}_{p^{\infty},n}$ lies a dense copy of the classical framed braid group ${\mathcal F}_n$.
+In ${\mathcal F}_{p^{\infty},n}$ there are no modular relations for the framings.
+A $p$--adic framed braid may be viewed as an infinite sequence of the same classical braid, with the modular framings of the corresponding strands forming a $p$--adic integer.
+By certain group isomorphisms (see Eq. \ref{isoms}), a $p$--adic framed braid may also be viewed as a classical framed braid but with framings $p$--adic integers or, equivalently, as a classical braid with infinite cablings replacing each strand, whose corresponding modular framings form a $p$--adic integer.
+See Figure~\ref{facets} for the different facets of a $p$--adic framed braid.
+In the present paper we shall ignore the above identifications, which had to be observed closely in \cite{jula1}.